 Arthritis New Zealand – one of our two official charities.
 You can donate to our charities through our online entry system.
 Read more about them here.

-Athletes – you can find an athlete list at the information desk in the Health & Lifestyle Expo plus volunteers will be handing then out at the finish line area.
+Athletes – you can find an athlete list at the information desk in the Health & Lifestyle Expo plus volunteers will be handing them out at the finish line area.

 Bags – each athlete has three transition bags which they use to store their clothing and footwear to change into during the race